cminyard/gensio/README.rst

 functions like memory allocation, mutexes, the ability to handle file descriptors, timers and time, and a few other things.

 The library does provide several OS handlers.
-The get the default one for your system (POSIX or Windows) call gensio_default_os_hnd().
+You can call gensio_alloc_os_funcs() to allocate a default one for your system (POSIX or Windows).
 You can see that man page for more details.
 This will generally be the best performing option you have for your system.

 For POSIX systems, OS handlers for glib and TCL are available, allocated with gensio_glib_funcs_alloc() and gensio_tcl_funcs_alloc().